 As part of Macquarie's commitment to keep its investor base informed, management presents at various investment conferences and conducts investor visits and meetings (including virtual) throughout the year.
-All material investor or analyst presentations are lodged with ASX ahead of the presentation.
+All material investor or analyst presentations are lodged with ASX ahead of the presentation and made available on Macquarie's website.